-Colorful squash and gourds are signs of Thanksgiving to me—harking back to the Pilgrims—and the Thanksgiving table would not be complete without them.
-Here are some unusual varieties to look out for—warts and all—and ways to these natural decorations in the home for displays and centerpieces.
+Colorful pumpkins and gourds are signs of autumn to me—and the autumn home and table would not be complete without them.
+Here are some unusual pumpkin varieties to look out for—warts and all—and ways to use these natural decorations for displays and centerpieces.

-Squash, pumpkin, and guards are all represented at the earliest Thanksgiving feasts.
-Our Pilgrim forefathers subsisted on these edibles during their harsh winters, thanks to the Narragansett Indians who gave them seeds, growing advice and easy recipes.
+Pumpkins have deep American roots.
+Our Pilgrim forefathers subsisted on these edibles during their harsh winters, thanks to the Wampanoag, who helped them survive their first year at Plymouth Colony.
 The Pilgrims had gone hungry their first winter, turning up noses at the long-storing foods like pumpkin and squash.
 When summer came, the colonists planted the seeds given to them by their Native American neighbors.
-That’s why I pick my pumpkins carefully so that they both enhance my Thanksgiving decorations and stay edible for future use.

 Unusual Pumpkin and Gourd Varieties